Skip to content

 extends fun storeMaybeRef(self: Builder, cell: Cell?): Builder;

-Extension function for the Builder.
+Extension function for the Builder type.

-If the cell is null, only stores 00 as a single bit into the copy of the Builder.
+If the cell is null, stores only 00 as a single bit into the copy of the Builder.
 Returns that copy.

 As a single Cell can store up to 44 references, attempts to store more throw an exception with exit code 8: Cell overflow.